shantanu94/BuckiRent/README.md

-# Project 6
-### Ruby on Rails Project

-### Roles
-* Overall Project Manager: Grant Stenroos
-* Coding Manager: Kamari Wright
-* Testing Manager: Shantanu Bhardwaj
-* Documentation: Phillip Loveland

-### Contributions
-Please list who did what for each part of the project.
-Also list if people worked together (pair programmed) on a particular section.

-Grant Stenroos - Implemented all listing search functionality.
-Also assisted in searching for a bug in the messaging system.

-Griffin Solimini - Implemented the listings and messages models, views, and controllers basic functionality like list, add, update, delete, etc.

-Phillip Loveland - Implemented Google Maps feature.
-Solved some layout bugs.
-Created seed file.

-Shantanu Bhardwaj - Created the main page and set up all routes and links to the rest of the site.
-Created the navbar and logo featured on the navbar.
-Fixed messages page layout.

-Kamari Wright -- Added CSS and UI to the application.
-I added and shifted around HTML and Ruby to be able to better fit the UI.
-I also worked on fixing some of the Javascript issues.

 ###How this Code Works?
 -----------------------
 The application is hosted in the app folder, where its divided into assets, controllers, helpers, mailers, models, and views.